 My honourable friend the Parliamentary Under-Secretary of State, Ministry of Justice (Bridget Prentice) has made the following Written Ministerial Statement.

 Today, I am announcing measures that build upon the current provisions for enforcement of awards from employment tribunals in the courts.

-With effect from the 6 April 2010 the fast track scheme will allow a High Court enforcement officer to be assigned to their case as soon as the respondent fails to pay the award as ordered.
-The officer will thereafter progress the case through the court processes and onward to execution of a High Court Writ issued against the respondent's goods.
+With effect from 6 April 2010, the fast track scheme will allow a High Court enforcement officer to be assigned to their case as soon as the respondent fails to pay the award as ordered.
+The officer will thereafter progress the case through the court processes and onward to execution of a High Court writ issued against the respondent’s goods.